mattyoung101/aspire_rv32/programs/README.md

 **NOTE1:** We have to build the toolchain with Zifencei, even though Aspire doesn't support it.
 Aspire is currently expected to translate any Zifencei instructions to either illegal or no-op.
 We have to build with Zifencei because the proxy kernel seems to require it.
 TL;DR Spike supports Zifencei, but the Aspire won't.

+FIXME the above may not be true any more since we aren't using Spike

 TODO: consider dockerizing this process